eliheuer/orbitron/FONTBAKERY-REPORT.md

 * :bread: **PASS** MS-FonVal: The isFixedPitch field is consistent with other table(s) DETAILS: matches the hmtx and OS/2 tables
 * :bread: **PASS** MS-FonVal: The numberOfGlyphs field equals maxp.numGlyphs
 * :bread: **PASS** MS-FonVal: The glyphNameIndex array contains valid indexes
+* :bread: **PASS** MS-FonVal: The names in the post table are consistent with the Adobe Glyph List names
 * :warning: **WARN** MS-FonVal: Recommended table is missing DETAILS: kern
 * :warning: **WARN** MS-FonVal: Recommended table is missing DETAILS: hdmx
 * :warning: **WARN** MS-FonVal: Recommended table is missing DETAILS: VDMX
 * :warning: **WARN** MS-FonVal: The version number is valid, but less than 5 DETAILS: 4
+* :warning: **WARN** MS-FonVal: The xAvgCharWidth field does not equal the calculated value DETAILS: actual = 660, calc = 665
 * :warning: **WARN** MS-FonVal: PANOSE(tm) is undefined.
 Font mapping may not work properly
 * :warning: **WARN** MS-FonVal: There are undefined bits set in fsSelection field DETAILS: Bit(s) 7
-* :warning: **WARN** MS-FonVal: A CodePage bit is set in ulCodePageRange, but the font is missing some of the printable characters from that codepage DETAILS: bit #0, Latin 1 (34 missing, first ten missing chars are: U005E U201A U0192 U201E U2020 U2021 U2030 U2039 U2122 U203A)
+* :warning: **WARN** MS-FonVal: A CodePage bit is set in ulCodePageRange, but the font is missing some of the printable characters from that codepage DETAILS: bit #0, Latin 1 (35 missing, first ten missing chars are: U005E U201A U0192 U201E U2020 U2021 U2030 U2039 U2122 U203A)
 * :warning: **WARN** MS-FonVal: The table does not contain any Apple subtables
 * :warning: **WARN** MS-FonVal: Apple logo mapping test not performed, cmap 1,0 not present
+* :warning: **WARN** MS-FonVal: Characters are mapped in the Unicode Private Use area
-* :warning: **WARN** MS-FonVal: Duplicated knots DETAILS: Glyph index 236
+* :warning: **WARN** MS-FonVal: Duplicated knots DETAILS: Glyph index 235
 * :warning: **WARN** MS-FonVal: The unitsPerEm value is not a power of two DETAILS: 1000
+* :warning: **WARN** MS-FonVal: The modified time is an unlikely value DETAILS: modified = 3622481653 (Monday, October 15, 2018 8:54 PM)
 * :warning: **WARN** MS-FonVal: The lowestRecPPEM value may be unreasonably small DETAILS: lowestRecPPEM = 6
 * :warning: **WARN** MS-FonVal: Ascender is different than OS/2.usWinAscent.
 Different line heights on Windows and Apple DETAILS: hhea.Ascender = 750, OS/2.usWinAscent = 1054
 * :warning: **WARN** MS-FonVal: Descender is different than OS/2.usWinDescent.
 Different line heights on Windows and Apple DETAILS: hhea.Descender = -250, OS/2.usWinDescent = 364
 * :warning: **WARN** MS-FonVal: The LineGap value is less than the recommended value DETAILS: LineGap = 0, recommended = 418
-* :warning: **WARN** MS-FonVal: The leftSideBearing is greater than the advance width (unlikely value) DETAILS: glyph# 243
+* :warning: **WARN** MS-FonVal: The leftSideBearing is greater than the advance width (unlikely value) DETAILS: glyph# 242
-* :warning: **WARN** MS-FonVal: The leftSideBearing is greater than the advance width (unlikely value) DETAILS: glyph# 250
+* :warning: **WARN** MS-FonVal: The leftSideBearing is greater than the advance width (unlikely value) DETAILS: glyph# 249
-* :warning: **WARN** MS-FonVal: Loca references a glyf entry which length is not a multiple of 4 DETAILS: Number of glyphs with the warning = 127
+* :warning: **WARN** MS-FonVal: Loca references a glyf entry which length is not a multiple of 4 DETAILS: Number of glyphs with the warning = 128
 * :warning: **WARN** MS-FonVal: maxSizeOfInstructions computation not via either approved method DETAILS: glyf maxSizeOfInstructions=199, prep size=167, fpgm size=3605, whereas maxp maxSizeOfInstruction is 3605
 * :warning: **WARN** MS-FonVal: The MS version string doesn't match the Mac version string